hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/Appearance Builder/README.md

 - 1.1.0.2 - Message Box fields use the correct types.
 Fixed a bug where canceling at continue proceeded anyway.
 - 1.1.0.3 - Fixed Undo
 - 1.1.0.4 - When overwriting, clear out any overwritten images
 - 1.5.2.1-1 - Fixed for 1.5.2.1, removed macro creation, re-ordered command line arguments, corrected default values MessageBox() status now return true/false not 0/1,
+- 1.6.0 - Added System Colors, fixed overwrite result from the message box being a bool and not a int any longer.